demisto/content/Packs/McAfeeNSM/Integrations/McAfeeNSMv2/README.md

 * If you want to delete a rule, enter is_overwrite=true and the relevant rule_object_id=-1.
 * If is_overwrite=false and there is no value in one of the rules (source or destination), their value will be as before.
 * If is_overwrite=true, at least one of the rules (source or destination) must be provided.
-* If you provide one of the source/destination fields, you must provide the other one as well.
+* If you provide the id or type of the source/destination rule object, you must provide the matching type or id the source/destination rule object as well.

 #### Base Command